siakhooi/shed/src/md/shed-kubectl.1.md

 % March 2023

 # NAME
-shed-kubectl - run kubectl with context and/or namespace from current shed kube config.\
+shed-kubectl - run kubectl with context and/or namespace from current KubeConfig.\
 k - alias to shed-kubectl

 # SYNOPSIS